CS-433/ml-project-1-HiggsDontLie/README.md

 --------------------------------|------------------------------------------
-cross_validation.py             |Set of functions that perform the k_fold-cross validation of the different prediction models from implementations.py helpers.py                      |Set of useful functions used throughout the project implementations.py              |Data preprocessing function as well as our model prediction functions.
-These include Least Squares, Ridge Regression, Gradient                                      Descend, Stochastic Gradient Descend, Polynomial Regression, Logistic Regression and Regularized Logistic Regression model_selection.py              |File containing the resulting MSE computed by different hyperparameters. plots.py                        |Functions used to plot some of our results run.py                          |File that runs a our best model and creates the submission file for AICrowd
+cross_validation.py             |Set of functions that perform the k_fold-cross validation of the different prediction models from implementations.py helpers.py                      |Set of useful functions used throughout the project implementations.py              |Two data preprocessing function as well as our model prediction functions.
+These include Least Squares, Ridge Regression, Gradient Descend, Stochastic Gradient Descend, Polynomial Regression, Logistic Regression, Break Logistic Regression, Regularized Logistic Regressio and Break Regularized Logistic Regresssion model_selection.py              |File containing the resulting MSE computed by different hyperparameters. plots.py                        |Functions used to plot some of our results run.py                          |File that runs a our best model and creates the submission file for AICrowd